 As a preacher I learned some lessons last Saturday night.
 I learned that it does not take convenient locations, adequate parking facilities, courteous ushering, free admission, short programs, or air conditioned comfort to get people to attend and enjoy that in which they really have an interest.
 Is it possible my spoiled complaining brethren do not have as much interest in the worship of Almighty God as those 76,000 do in a mere exhibition football game?
 Brethren, we are working on the wrong thing.
 We need to spend more to change men's hearts and less to change the location of the building, more to warm their hearts and less to aircondition the auditorium, more to soften their hearts and less to soften the pews.
 Our real problems are not with the external and physical details; they are with the interest and affections of human hearts.
-Show me real "worship fans" and I will dare to predict that you will never hear from them any complaints about a few minutes over time, about the church's need for money, or about the air-conditioning being cool enough!
+Show me real "worship fans" and I will dare to predict that you will never hear from them any complaints about having to park a block away, about the service running a few minutes over time, about the church's need for money, or about the air-conditioning being cool enough